tjamcas/React-JS/Learning_React_Native/Chapter4-Working-with-Views.md

       setValue("");
     }}
     ```
-    - Note 6a: `input.current.blur` deselect` the text input and disappears the keyboard.
+    - Note 6a: `input.current.blur` deselects the text input and disappears the keyboard.
     - Note 6b: `setValue("")` resets the state variable `inputValue` back to an empty string
   - Note 8 (See first Note 7 below): Finally, we modify the `onPress` call back function so that it passes the user's inputted color (ie. `inputValue`) to the `App` parent component's `onNewColor` function/property:
     ```